Perly Consulting │ Beck Eco

 CURRENT LANDSCAPE

-Ecosystem maturity is advancing rapidly with expansion beyond pharma into regulated medical device and financial services contexts.
-DistillerSR operates at significant scale with 250+ customers, including 80% of top pharma and medical device companies, delivering 70% reductions in screening time.
-Sorcero's $42.5M Series B, customer base spanning one-third of top-30 global pharma, and product expansion (Medical Affairs suite, Congress Intelligence) confirm sustained enterprise momentum.
-Regulatory intelligence platforms now mature: Flinn.ai (deployed at 100+ MedTech manufacturers) automates continuous monitoring of regulations across 120+ jurisdictions with AI-driven impact assessment; Qoniq case study documents EU IVDR-driven deployment at diagnostics company, automating weekly surveillance cycles with deduplication and relevance triage.
-CoVigilAI covers 154+ countries with 100+ language support; pharmacovigilance systems screen 2.5M+ regulatory articles annually with 99% adverse event capture.
-The FDA's Elsa tool is operational.
-Healthcare deployments show validated outcomes: Houston Methodist's 8-hospital rollout achieved 95% device utilisation and four-hour nursing shift savings; Cleveland Clinic's COSMOS study demonstrated that threshold tuning reduces alert frequency to one per eight hours.
-Academic deployments are expanding — Oncoscope-AI's Living SLR system automates oncology literature monitoring across 3,898 studies with 98.6% faster daily update cycles.
-Evidence-synthesis and medical writing are consolidating around continuous platforms (CiteMed, BiomchBERT).
+Ecosystem maturity is advancing rapidly across pharma, regulatory affairs, medical device, and financial services with clear market scaling.
+Pharmavigilance deployments define the maturity curve: DistillerSR operates at significant scale with 250+ customers (80% of top pharma and medical device companies) delivering 70% screening time reductions.
+Sorcero's $42.5M Series B, one-third of top-30 global pharma customer base, and Medical Affairs suite expansion confirm sustained enterprise momentum.
+Market analysis shows 20% adoption increase in automated signal detection systems in 2025, with pharmacovigilance market scaling from $5.3B (2025) to $12.8B (2034) at 11.2% CAGR, backed by $600M+ annual R&D investments.
+Regulatory intelligence platforms mature: Flinn.ai (100+ MedTech manufacturers) continuously monitors 120+ jurisdictions with AI-driven impact assessment; Qoniq case study documents EU IVDR-compliant automation reducing weekly manual burden from 25-30 hours to automated cadence.
+Real-world pharmacovigilance deployments show proactive signal detection: STAR Systems AINE ingests MedWatch, AERS, and literature feeds to flag safety signals months earlier than manual processes, with CFR 21 Part 11 compliant audit trails for regulatory inspection readiness.
+CoVigilAI covers 154+ countries; systems screen 2.5M+ articles annually with 99% adverse event capture.
+FDA's Elsa tool and MOSAIC-NLP programme operational.
+Healthcare validation: Houston Methodist's 8-hospital rollout achieved 95% device use and 4-hour shift time savings; Cleveland Clinic's COSMOS study optimised threshold tuning to 1 alarm per 8 hours.
+Academic deployments expanding — Oncoscope-AI automates oncology monitoring of 3,898 studies with 98.6% faster daily cycles.
+Medical writing consolidating around continuous platforms (CiteMed, BiomchBERT).

 TIER HISTORY